Cacao: Origin, Properties, and BenefitsApril 21 the 2022

 In addition to chocolate, another product made from cacao beans is cacao butter, which has numerous moisturizing properties.
 It contains 53% fat and is used in the manufacture of numerous pharmaceutical or cosmetic products.

 Among the various oils and fats available in cosmetics, cacao butter is the best because it helps create a protective sun filter on the skin.
 It also heals scars, burns, cuts, scratches, and stretch marks, and is excellent moisturizing massage oil.

 According to CERAI, Center for Rural Studies and International Agriculture, 1% of the world’s cacao is organic, of which 60% is grown in the Dominican Republic.
 Together with FUNDELOSA (Fundación de Desarrollo Loma y Salud), they promote the agroecological production of cacao in the mountains of the Dominican Republic through an international cooperation project.
 The project arose with the objective of recovering the cacao plantations, affected by the lack of maintenance, degradation, and loss of soil fertility after three decades of falling cacao prices.
 This project began by converting 58 farms into producers of certified organic cacao, gaining access to new markets, and later becoming the country with the largest cacao growers worldwide.

 DID YOU KNOW…?

-In 2016 and 2017, a small Canadian company, run by a couple of spouses, Drew and Erica Gilmour, were recognized by the Chocolate Academy in London where they won the prize for the best chocolate bar in the world, “the Golden Bean.”
-The Gilmours started their business in 2011 with their chocolate bar Hispaniola, made with organic cacao beans from the Dominican Republic, outperforming chocolate heavyweight companies, such as Akesson’s from England, Amedei from Italy and Michel Cluizel from France.
+In 2016 and 2017, a small Canadian company, run by a couple of spouses, Drew and Erica Gilmour was recognized by the Chocolate Academy in London where they won the prize for the best chocolate bar in the world, “the Golden Bean.”
+The Gilmours started their business in 2011 with their chocolate bar Hispaniola, made with organic cacao beans from the Dominican Republic, outperforming chocolate heavyweight companies, such as Akesson’s from England, Amedei from Italy, and Michel Cluizel from France.